pandysong/blog/content/post/C,C++,Python.md

 There are lot of articles on the internet about the differences between different language.
-However, to do peer to peer comparison sometime does not make sense as the language (especially new language)is designed has its own market proposition.
+However, to do peer to peer comparison sometime does not make sense, as the language (especially new language)is designed has its own market proposition.

 I personally used mostly these three languages, and here to highlight merely